 America is about to learn, again, the sad insurance lessons of wind vs. water.

 When hurricanes hit, standard homeowners insurance covers damage caused by wind — a tree blown down on a house, for example — but not damage caused by water from flooding.
+This means you should double-check your policy to see if your insurance will cover Water Damage and Roofing Austin coming and fixing any damage.
 Only homeowners who pay extra for flood insurance administered by the federal government will be covered for flood damage.

 There are two terrible things to know about Hurricane Harvey.

 - 1) Much of the damage is the result of the way Harvey has stubbornly hovered over the Houston area for days, dumping unthinkable amounts of rain.
 All that damage will be water damage.
 Using a service like ServiceMaster Restoration by Zaba could help with water damage.